“How do I replace the lid chamber gasket on my Vac100?”

 A simple, yet tedious task to stop those pesky vacuum leaks around the chamber on your vacuum sealer.
 In this article, we review easy, yet effective ways to install your lid chamber gasket without unnecessary frustration.

-Vac100 Replace Lid Chamber Gasket
+When to Replace the Lid Chamber Gasket

 The lid gasket slowly degrades over time due to the draw of the vacuum and continuous time under pressure.
 You may visually notice shredding and deformation of the gasket causing small vacuum leaks.
 Shredding does not mean you have a leak.
 It merely means you could potentially have a leak.
 Eventually, you’ll notice your pouches do not have all the air removed even though your operations/programs have not changed.
 This is a good sign that your unit has a leak and could potentially mean it’s time to install a new gasket.